futurehomeno/fimp-api/README.md

 `prv_data`   |               | Previous meter reading.
 `unit`       | "kWh"         | One of sup_units.
 For meter_unknown it will be a number.
 `direction`  | "export"      | Defines whether reading is based on consumption (import) or production (export).
 Applicable for every meter except for meter_elec.
-`virtual`    | "true"        | "true" informs that energy measurement was calculated by Virtual energy service. "false" has the same meaning as if the filed is not present.
+`virtual`    | "elec"        | If present, then the measurement was calculated by a virtual service.
+Allowed options: "elec", "gas", "water", "heating", "cooling".

 #### Important notes